Cher: 1998–2002: Fourth musical comeback and songwriting debut

 Cher's 22nd studio album, Believe (1998), marked a shift from her previous rock sound to 1970s disco-inspired dance-pop.
 It sold 11 million copies worldwide, earning quadruple platinum certification in the US and gold, platinum or multi-platinum status in 39 countries.
 Entertainment Weekly described the album as "the most dramatic comeback Hollywood has seen", emphasizing its role in introducing her to a new generation of fans who "hadn't yet been born when 'I Got You Babe' ruled the charts in 1965".

 The album's title track reached number one in 23 countries and sold over 10 million copies globally.
 It was the best-selling single of 1998 in the UK and of 1999 in the US.
 "Believe" debuted at number one in the UK, held the position for seven weeks and became the country's best-selling single by a female artist.
 In the US, it led the Billboard Hot 100 for four weeks, making Cher, at 52, the oldest woman to top the chart.
 (Note: Cher's record as the oldest woman to top the US Billboard Hot 100 was surpassed by Mariah Carey, who was 53 when "All I Want for Christmas Is You" (1994) reached number one in December 2023, and Brenda Lee, who was 78 when "Rockin' Around the Christmas Tree" (1958) topped the chart that same month.
-Excluding catalog songs, Cher remains the oldest female artist to top the chart.)
+Her record on the UK singles chart was surpassed by Kate Bush, who was 63 when "Running Up That Hill" (1985) reached number one in June 2022.
+Excluding catalog songs, Cher remains the oldest female artist to top both charts.)
 Pitchfork wrote that "coming from Cher—a confident, charismatic, and massively talented woman who'd been subjected to frequent public ridicule over her personal life—'Believe' took on an extra survivalist edge".

 "Believe" won the Grammy Award for Best Dance Recording and the 1999 Billboard Music Award for Hot 100 Single of the Year.
-The album's second single, "Strong Enough", reached number one in Hungary and entered the top five in Austria, Belgium, France, Germany, Iceland, Poland, Scotland, Spain, Switzerland and the UK.
+The album's second single, "Strong Enough", reached number one in Hungary and entered the top five in Austria, Belgium, France, Germany, Iceland, Poland, Scotland, Spain, Switzerland and the UK, where it was certified platinum by the BPI.
 In 1999, Cher starred in Franco Zeffirelli's critically acclaimed war film Tea with Mussolini, playing a flamboyant American socialite unwelcome among Englishwomen (Judi Dench, Maggie Smith) in Italy.
 Lisa Schwarzbaum of Entertainment Weekly described her performance as "always likable, always soft-focus, always strange", while Film Comment wrote that she proved "how sorely she's been missed from movie screens".